check-spelling/check-spelling-docs/Feature:-Check-commit-messages.md

 * PR summary

 Note: while PR description and PR summary aren't technically commit messages, there are a number of `commit` strategies (especially `Squash`) that will end up integrating them into a future commit, and thus it makes sense to offer to check them as well.

+## Lazy hackish implementation

+1. Create a branch w/ the selected items as files
+2. push it
+3. let check spelling run normally

+## Presentation

+* Possibly show the git commands to see the individual commit message, e.g.
+  - `git show [SHA]`
+  - curl api to get the pr description
+* Possibly use GITHUB_STEP_SUMMARY